 To answer this, I need to say a little about the nature of the problem.
 In order for the school to remain open, two things need to happen.
 First, the European Schools organization must extend the school’s accreditation.
 Second, the Greek government must continue to support and fund the school.
 (I suppose, in theory, the school could continue as a private one without any government support, but that’s not my preferred option.)

 I’m hopeful with regard to the first factor — accreditation.
-The European Schools organization have been very supportive and I believe they understand the importance of the school and its potential.
+The European Schools organization has been very supportive and I believe they understand the importance of the school and its potential.
 A decision on accreditation will be taken in April.

 I’m more worried about the second factor — state support.
 Up till now, the Greek government has been under a legal obligation to fund the school as a condition of hosting the European Agency ENISA, which has been based in Heraklion since 2005.
 But ENISA seems to be in the process of withdrawing from Crete and perhaps from Greece as a whole.
 This is, I think, a pity (in many ways Heraklion is the ideal base for it), but I’m not hopeful that ENISA can be persuaded to stay.

 Moreover, I don’t think it is good for the school to be dependent on the presence of a single, relatively small, institution.
 Although ENISA staff have been wonderful supporters of the school, people in the city have always worried that one day ENISA will leave, and this has limited the school’s development.
 Parents have been reluctant to entrust their children’s education to a school and educational system that may have no long-term future here.
-And, as I have already argued, there is a very strong case for having a European School in Heraklion, quite independently of whether or not ENISA is here.
+And, as I have already argued, there is a very strong case for having a European School in Heraklion, quite independent of whether or not ENISA is here.
 (I could say much more about this.)
 This, I think, is the case we need to make right now.
 And we need to make this case to the Greek authorities, local and national.